peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 > Here $T$ involves everything that moves the equilibrium, not only temperature.
 For example in the solubility scenario it can point to the amount of solvent - with enough water sugar can be totally dissolved, which corresponds to a very high $T$ so that every data observation goes into a singleton cluster. *Relaxation strength* can better describe this parameter.
 The physical phenomenon is more complex than what is discussed above, and there's no need to dive into individual factors that affect the equilibrium to introduce the clustering method.

 > The most similar method discussed by [Marek Gagolewski et al. (2023)](https://arxiv.org/pdf/2303.05679.pdf) is [ITM by Andreas C. M¨uller et al. (2012)](https://www.nowozin.net/sebastian/papers/mueller2012itclustering.pdf).
 Their method requires the number of clusters $k$ as input and targets at maximizing the mutual information between input data and output labels.
-It approximates on entropy calculation and thus may run much faster.
+Following a similar greedy MST-cut approach, it focuses on intra-cluster entropy instead of our inter-cluster (intra-system) entropy.

 This method may also have more advanced applications, such as a multi-stage clustering process which simulates the fine fractionation operation in chemical production: at a higher temperature, the first aggregated cluster is removed from the system, and then gradually cool down to remove the subsequent clusters step by step at different levels of temperature.
 The gravitational effect of agglomerated weight is yet to be further explored and may have its potential applications.